 There are no additional costs for the SharePoint images above the cost of the Cloud Servers, which start with the 4GB size for the Windows Cloud SharePoint image with SQL Express and 8GB size for Windows + SQL Standard Cloud for the SharePoint image with SQL Standard.
 For SharePoint 2013, due to increased resource requirements only the 15GB and 30GB sizes are available.

 What level of support comes with the SharePoint server?

-Can I get a Managed Service Level on my SharePoint server?
+Can I get a Managed Cloud Service Level on my SharePoint server?

-Unfortunately, no. Both of these instances come with a Core Service Level and cannot be upgraded to a Managed Service Level.
+Unfortunately, no. Both of these instances come with an Infrastructure Service Level and cannot be upgraded to a Managed Cloud Service Level.

 How can I get application support for my Windows Cloud Server with SharePoint?

 Rackspace has a world-class team of SharePoint experts standing by to assist you if you would like support for SharePoint running on your Cloud Server.
 Our Ad-hoc Services for SharePoint option is available and lets you contact us when you need and only pay for the support you use.
 This is subject to the Ad-hoc terms and conditions, and is currently only available for US based customers.